Zuckerberg hearings get Congress weighing EU-style privacy regulations

 Zuckerberg's questioning in two separate congressional hearings marked the most high-profile public discussion of enacting broader privacy regulations we've seen yet.

-On Tuesday, Sen. Lindsey Graham, a Republican from South Carolina, pressed Zuckerberg on whether Facebook would welcome being regulated.
-After the Facebook CEO said the company would welcome the "right regulation," Graham followed up by asking if Zuckerberg thinks the Europeans have got it right.
+On Tuesday, Sen. Lindsey Graham, a Republican from South Carolina, asked Zuckerberg if he thinks the Europeans got it right.

 "I think that they get things right," Zuckerberg said, triggering laughter.